sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/fix_format.md

                 ]
             }
         ],
-        "deletions": [179, 183],
+        "deletions": [179, 183]
-        "modifications": [
-            {
-                "line_number": 179,
-                "modified_line": "    if (dataset == null) {\n"
     },
-            {
-                "line_number": 185,
-                "modified_line": "    int seriesCount = dataset.getColumnCount();\n"
-            }
-        ]
-    },
     // changes in file 2
     {
         "file_name": "org/jfree/data/time/Day.java",
-        "insertions": [],
+        "insertions": [{
-        "deletions": [],
-        "modifications": [
-            {
                 "line_number": 203,
+                "new_lines": [
-                "modified_line": "    days = 0\n"
+                    "    days = 0\n"
-            },
-            {
-                "line_number": 307,
-                "modified_line": "    super()\n"
-            }
                 ]
+            }],
+        "deletions": []
     }
 ]
 ```

-A "modification" overwrites the specified "line_number" with the string that you specify in "modified_line".
-This means any relevant code at that line will be lost.
-So be very careful about which lines you modify!
-Only ever use it if your goal is really to modify an existing line.
-In all other cases, where you want to add some new code, specify such lines in "insertions".
-These are inserted as a new line before the specified "line_number" and don't overwrite any code.
+In order to overwrite an existing line, both delete the line and insert a new line at the same line_number.
+Take great care that you specify the correct line numbers and that you include all the lines in "deletions" that need to be deleted!

 You must always apply all relevant changes in a single write_fix all at once.
 After each write_fix attempt, the project is restored to its original state and all your made changes are lost.
 However, you can then try again and attempt modfied fixes, if your previous attempts failed.